-Summary: Fallacy theory is popular among skeptics, but it is in serious trouble.
-Every fallacy in the traditional taxonomy runs into a destructive dilemma which I call the Fallacy Fork: either it hardly ever occurs in real life, or it is not actually fallacious.
+Fallacy theory is popular among skeptics, but in fact it’s in serious trouble.
+Every fallacy in the traditional taxonomy runs into a destructive dilemma that I call the Fallacy Fork: either it hardly ever occurs in real life, or it is not actually fallacious.
 Here’s a piece I wrote about the Fallacy Fork for Skeptical Inquiry, based on our paper in the journal Argumentation.

 Why do people believe weird things?
 Why is there so much irrationality in the world?
 Here’s a standard answer from the sceptic’s playbook: fallacies.
 Fallacies are certain types of arguments that are common, attractive, persistent, and dead wrong.
 Because people keep committing fallacies, so the story goes, they end up believing all sorts of weird things.

 In popular books about skepticism and in the pages of skeptical magazines such as this one, one commonly finds a concise treatment of the most common types of fallacies.
 The traditional classification is widely known, often by its Latin name: ad hominem, ad ignorantiam, ad populum, begging the question, post hoc ergo propter hoc.
 Some of them are more obscure, such as ignoratio elenchi, affirming the consequent, secundum quid, and ad verecundiam, better known as ‘argument from authority’.
 Most of them date back to the days of Aristotle, others are relative newbies, like the slippery slopefallacy, the genetic fallacy or – for obvious reasons – the reductio ad Hitlerum.